Feyerabend/vm/enkel0/VM.md

 Some convenient or useful operations have been added.
 You might change the implementation here to better fit your purpose, such as `|` to `||` or `&` to `&&` etc.

-Fell free to add your own operator, or delete existing ones.
-Remember though that changes have a cascading effect in that headers have to change, enumerations, and parsing (even scanning sometimes depending, if new character is added not now presently in scanner).
+Feel free to add your own operator, or delete existing ones.
+Remember though that changes have a cascading effect in that headers have to change, enumerations, and parsing (even scanning sometimes depending, if a new character is added not presently in the scanner).

 ```c
 case MOD: